kuopinghsu/srv32/README.md

            --log file, -l file     generate log file

 The software simulator supports RV32IM instruction set, while the hardware supoorts RV32I instructions set.
 When running the Dhrystone/Coremark benchmark, there is no difference in score after enabling or disabling the multiply instructions.
 The benchmark test does not use multiply instructions.

-The simulator read the memory initialize file from sw/imem.bin and sw/dmem.bin.

 ## Bechmark